AccardoNull/WebGL-Astronaut-Animation/README.md

 Animation showcase:

+Usage:

+Press 'Toggle Animation' button to start the scene.

 Features included:

 The program utilize real-time to synchronize animations, all animated rotation use 'Time' variable to calculate object's movements.